silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/03_Forms/Field_types/03_HTMLEditorField.md

 takes care of care of placing the shortcode replacements relative to its surrounding markup (e.g. left/right alignment).

 ### Image size pre-sets
-SilverStripe will suggest pre-set image size in the HTMLEditor.
+Silverstripe CMS will suggest pre-set image size in the HTMLEditor.
 Editors can quickly switch between the pre-set size when interacting with images in the HTMLEditorField.

 The default values are "Best fit" (600 pixels width) and original size.
 Developers can customise the pre-set sizes by altering their HTMLEditorConfig.